mSvcBench/muBench/Docs/Manual.md

 ---

 ## Benchmarks strategies
-### Stochastic-driven benchmarks <!-- omit in toc -->
+### Stochastic-driven benchmarks
-For stochastic benchmarks, the user can submit HTTP GET to service `s0` and this request will involve a random set of services according to the calling probabilities specifieed in the `workmodel.json` file.
+For stochastic benchmarks, a user sends an HTTP GET to service `s0` and this request will span a random set of services according to the calling probabilities specifieed in the `workmodel.json` file.

-### Trace-driven benchmarks <!-- omit in toc -->
+### Trace-driven benchmarks
-For trace-driven bencharks, the user sends a trace file to the NGINX API gateway, with the exact sequences of the services to be requested.

-The user sends an HTTP POST request to the gateway and includes, as body, a JSON file that represents the trace.
-An example of the structure of the trace file is given below:
+For trace-driven bencharks, a user sends an HTTP POST request to the gateway and includes, as body, a JSON object that represents a `trace`, i.e. the exact sequences of the services to be span for serving the request.
+An example of the structure of a trace is given below:

 ```json
 {